-The solution, as deBoer says, “You have to be willing to sacrifice your carefully curated social performance and be willing to work with people who are not like you.”
-In other words you have to recognize that the Other Side is made of actual people.
+The solution is, as deBoer says, “You have to be willing to sacrifice your carefully curated social performance and be willing to work with people who are not like you.”
+In other words, you have to recognize that the Other Side is made of actual people.

 But I’d like to go a step further.
 We should all enter every issue with the very real possibility that we might be wrong this time.

 Isn’t it possible that you, reader of Medium and Twitter power user, like me, suffer from this from time to time?
 Isn’t it possible that we’re not right about everything?
 That those who live in places not where you live, watch shows that you don’t watch and read books that you don’t read, have opinions and belief systems just as valid as yours?
 That maybe you don’t see the entire picture?

 Think political correctness has gotten out of control?
 Follow the many great social activists on Twitter.
 Think America’s stance on guns is puzzling?
 Read the stories of the 31% of Americans that own a firearm.
 This is not to say the Other Side is “right” but that they likely have real reasons to feel that way.
 And only after understanding those reasons can a real discussion take place.